 |CIT final payment due date||

 Generally, by the last working day of March of the subsequent year (when IRPJ and CSLL are calculated annually).
 When IRPJ and CSLL calculations are made on a quarterly basis, the taxpayer can pay the taxes in one single quota, by the last working day of the subsequent month to the end of the quarter, or in three instalments, the first one starting from the subsequent month to the end of the quarter.

 Normally monthly instalments, but there is an option of quarterly instalment.

 |PIT return due date||

-Last business day of April
+Last working day of April

 |PIT final payment due date||

-Last business day of April
+Last working day of April

 |PIT estimated payment due dates||

 By the last working day following the month in which the income is received, credited, or paid, whichever occurs first.